alxrojas/dicomhandler/docs/source/tutorial/basic/tutorial.rst

       # This date corresponds to the creation date of the CT device.
       ...

-The method ``rotate`` is used to perform a rotation_ in pitch, yaw or roll directions of a structure.
+The method ``move`` could perform a rotation_ in pitch, yaw or roll directions of a structure.

 .. _rotation: https://en.wikipedia.org/wiki/Aircraft_principal_axes